Here’s a look at the life of astronaut James Lovell.

 Children: Jeffrey, Susan, James III, and Barbara

-The first astronaut to make four space flights.
+The first astronaut to make four space flights, including Apollo 8 and Apollo 13.

 1958-1962 - Works as a test pilot at the Naval Air Test Center in Maryland.